WingHongCASACE/MDB-indoor-environmental-station/ENCLOSURE.md

 ### Comments on 3D printing materials/structures

 <p align="justify">
-The transparent filament does not allow clear look-through (figure below has chip depth in 1mm), if clean look is required acrylic is more reasonable
+The transparent filament does not allow clear look-through (figure below has chip depth in 1mm), if a clean look is required acrylic seems more reasonable
 (in contrast this could be helpful in some cases by refraction or smoothing, like tiolet windows?).
 </p>